 A Dubreuil group company

-In 2000, when John Paul Dubreuil decides to sell his regional airline to Air France, he reinvested in the Caribbean and purchased Air Guadeloupe, renaming it Air Caraïbes.
-From then on, the company only served the Caribbean islands.
-In 2003, with the regional transport market becoming increasingly challenging, the Dubreuil Group decided to focus on the long-haul market - with the additional intention of bringing additional traffic to its regional network and thus giving the airline a new lease of life.
-In December of the same year Air Caraïbes launched its first flights between Paris and Martinique as well as Guadeloupe and Paris, with the Airbus 330.
-This marked the beginning of a new impetus for the airline!
+In 2000, when Jean-Paul Dubreuil decided to sell his regional airline (Air Vendée which became Régional Airlines) to Air France, he reinvested in the West Indies and acquired Air Guadeloupe which he renamed Air Caraïbes.
+The company now only serves the Caribbean islands.
+In 2003, as the regional transport sector was becoming increasingly difficult, the Dubreuil Group decided to position itself on the long-haul market - with the ambition of bringing additional traffic to its regional network and thus giving the company a boost.
+In December of the same year, Air Caraïbes opened its first flights between Paris and Martinique and Paris and Guadeloupe, using Airbus 330s.
+This was the beginning of a new boom for the company!

 THE GROUP’S BUSINESS LINES

-Today´s leading group in the Vendée region in terms of turnover, the Dubreuil Group has heavily invested in distribution and diversified its activities into six business lines.
+Today, the Dubreuil Group is the leading group in the Vendée in terms of turnover.
+It is strongly invested in distribution and has diversified its activities around 7 business lines.

-The Dubreuil Group owns more than 97% of Air Caraïbes capital, but 14% of the company's employees have also chosen to buy into the company's capital and also hold company shares.
+The Dubreuil Group holds more than 97% of the capital of Air Caraïbes, but 14% of the company's employees have also chosen to become shareholders and own shares in their company.

-- Over 26 brands represented in Mainland France and the Caribbean.
+- More than 26 brands represented in France and the West Indies.